austonricardo/chosen/README.md

 # Chosen

-Add to this fatastic lib the gridify hability.Sorry, only in public for now.
+Add to this fatastic lib the gridify content hability.

+Sorry, alter in public folder for now.
 Cause i'm a baby in SAS and Coffee :).

-- jQuery support: 1.4+
-- Prototype support: 1.7+

 For **documentation**, usage, and examples, see: http://harvesthq.github.io/chosen/